trkk28097402/LFX-Mentorship-Pre-test/README.md

 ```

 ### 2. Example
-I choose the language-modeling quantization example to run and it depends on pytorch.
-My GPU cards are not Intel GPU so I only test the cpu version.
+I choose the language-modeling quantization example to run and it depends on pytorch, moreover, my GPU are not Intel GPU so I only test the CPU version.
 ```bash
 cd examples/huggingface/pytorch/language-modeling/quantization
 pip install -r requirements.txt